Commercie/currency/README.md

-currency
+Currency
 ========

-Currency information and formatting
+A PHP library that provides metadata for current and historic currencies.